2025: Review of My Year

 Editors and proofreaders don’t just find typos; we do much more than that.

 We are not ‘grammar police’ or ‘grammar pedants’.
 Your writing is your voice; editors and proofreaders polish your voice.
-We make suggestions to improve your writing, but, in the end, it’s your choice.
+We make suggestions to make your writing clearer, but, in the end, it’s your choice.

 We are an understanding and sympathetic bunch; we collaborate, not compete.
 If I can’t help, I’ll know someone who can.
 You need to feel confident that your writing is ready for publication.

-I much prefer to proofread texts; I have much more training and experience in that area.
+I much prefer to proofread than copyedit texts; I have much more training and experience in the former.

-I know copyeditors who won’t consider proofreading because they prefer to copyedit and clarify the text, especially in traditional publishing.
+I know copyeditors who won’t consider proofreading because they prefer to copyedit and clarify the text.

 Sprinkling publishing confidence